-- 1. Selection of each class will be made by a quorum of the Admission Committee whose membership consists of: - a.
+- 1. Selection of each class will be made by the Admission and Progression Committee whose membership consists of: - a.
 Respiratory Care Program Director - b.
-Respiratory Care Director of Clinical Education - c.
+Respiratory Care Program Director of Clinical Education - c.
 Respiratory Care Program Medical Director - d.
-Respiratory Care Advisory Committee Member (rotating) - e.
-Dean of Health Program (ex officio) - f.
-Vice President for Academic Affairs (ex officio)

-The Admission Committee will rank each student on the basis of predetermined criteria.
-The criteria include but are not limited to: (a) first grades received in the required biology courses; (b) number of successfully completed courses beyond those required for admission to the clinical respiratory care program; and (c) overall grade point average excluding developmental education grades.
-The committee may also require a personal interview and conduct reference checks.
+Respiratory Care Program Advisory Committee Member - e.
+Dean of Health Programs (ex officio) - 2.
+The Admission and Progression Committee will rank each student on the basis of pre-determined criteria.
+The criteria include but are not limited to: - a.
+First grades received in the required biology courses - Number of successfully completed courses beyond those required for admission to the clinical respiratory care program - c.
+Overall grade point average in required college courses excluding developmental education grades. - d.
+ACT/ACT Residual score of greater than 19 or scores on the pre-admission test above the designated score.
+All test scores must be less than three years old.\

+- e.
+The committee may also require a personal interview and/or conduct reference checks. - f.
 The top ranked applicants will be selected for each class.
-Decisions made by the committee are final.

-- 2. Transfer Students Individuals who have attended other colleges and desire to transfer into the WSCC clinical respiratory care program will be considered on an individual basis.
-Transfer requests should be directed to the program director of Respiratory Care.
+Decisions made by the committee are final. - 3.
+Transfer Students Individuals who have attended other colleges and desire to transfer into the WSCC clinical respiratory care program will be considered on an individual basis.
+Transfer requests should be directed to the Respiratory Care program director.
 Transfer students must meet the same standards and criteria as others desiring to pursue an associate degree in Respiratory Care at WSCC.
-A student may be required to audit a designated respiratory care course. - 3.
-Transfer and Returning Students Credit for respiratory care courses must have been earned within the last five years to be considered.
-Credit for biology courses must have been earned within the past 10 years to be considered. - WSCC and transfer students selected for the summer term class will be notified in writing on or before May 15 of each year. - 5.
-Students notified of admission into the clinical respiratory care program must return the following by the date specified on the form: (a) an acceptance form indicating intent to be included in the summer class; (b) a signed and dated acknowledgment of the Drug/Alcohol Abuse Policy and consent forms; and (c) a comprehensive health examination with complete hepatitis series.
-Students who do not respond or do not plan to attend will have their positions filled by other applicants selected by the program director from the list recommended by the Admission Committee. - 6.
-Students not selected for admission may reapply for a subsequent class. - 7.
-Contact the program director at the Walters State Greeneville Center, Room 249, 423-798-7941 for additional information.
+A student may be required to audit a designated respiratory care course. - 4.
+Transfer and Returning Students-Credit for respiratory care courses must have been earned within the last five years to be considered, unless a waiver is granted by the Respiratory Care program director.
+Credit for biology courses must have been earned within the past 10 years to be considered. - 5.
+WSCC and transfer students selected for the fall semester will be notified in writing. - Students notified of admission into the clinical respiratory care program must return the following by the date specified on the form: - a. a signed and dated acknowledgment of the Drug/Alcohol Abuse Policy and consent forms - b. a comprehensive health examination with complete hepatitis series. - Students who do not respond or who do not plan to attend will have their positions filled by other applicants selected by the Respiratory Care program director from the list recommended by the Admission and Progression Committee. - 8.
+Students not selected for admission may reapply for admission. - 7.
+Contact the Respiratory Care program director, Greeneville Center, Room 441 for additional information.